akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

 ---
 1. Communication:
-	1. The software development starts with the communication between customer and developer.
+	1. The software development starts with the ==communication between customer and developer==.
 2. Planning:
+	1. It consists of complete
+		1. estimation,
-	1. It consists of complete estimation, scheduling for project development and tracking.
+		2. scheduling for project development and
+		3. tracking.
 3. Modeling:
 	1. -  Modeling consists of complete requirement analysis and the design of the project like algorithm, flowchart etc. -  The algorithm is the step-by-step solution of the problem and the flow chart shows a complete flow diagram of a program. -
-4. Construction: -
+4. Construction:
 	1. Construction consists of code generation and the testing part. -  Coding part implements the design details using an appropriate programming language. -  Testing is to check whether the flow of coding is correct or not. -  Testing also check that the program provides desired output. -
 5. Deployment:
 	2. -  Deployment step consists of delivering the product to the customer and take feedback from them. -  If the customer wants some corrections or demands for the additional capabilities, then the change is required for improvement in the quality of the software.